 Aside from the perks of communal learning, small group Bible studies offer a place for fellowship and encouragement.
 In most group Bible studies, the focus is not on intellectual learning, but on actually understanding what the Bible is teaching and living it out in our lives.
 Hebrews 10:24–25 says, "And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near."
 When we meet with one another for regular Bible study, we can encourage each other to press on in faith.
 We can also help hold one another accountable to live out the truth of the Word.
 Many times, we live the truth of the Word with one another, for example by caring for members in the group who are hurting or serving our church as a group.

-Any form of Bible study is beneficial.
+Studying the Bible is always beneficial.
 Group Bible study has the advantage of offering the opportunity for deeper learning, ready application, and Christian fellowship.
 It is definitely worthwhile.

 Why should we study the Bible?

 Is the Bible still relevant today?

 Applying the Bible – How can I do it in my life?